loopdream/youtube-react-app/README.md

 Before getting started make sure you have satisfied all the [Prerequisites](#prerequisites).

-Export the codebase into your local environment and
+Clone the codebase into your local environment

 ```shell